-Site-Specific Excess Soil Standards
+9) Site-Specific Excess Soil Standards

-In cases where meeting excess soil standards is not possible or desirable, the Ministry's Beneficial Reuse Assessment Tool (BRAT) or completion of a risk assessment may be used to establish site-specific excess soil standards.

-The BRAT is an excel-based spreadsheet model developed by the Ministry.
+- i.
+In cases where there is a beneficial use, but it is not possible or desirable for excess soil to meet the generic excess soil standards, the soil is either unsuitable for reuse or site-specific excess soil standards must be determined using the ministry's Beneficial Reuse Assessment Tool (BRAT) or by conducting a risk assessment - ii.
+The BRAT is an Excel-based spreadsheet model developed by the ministry.
 It uses the same models and algorithms used in the development of the volume independent excess soil standards.
-Note that the Ministry may update the BRAT from time to time; a copy of the most current version of the BRAT will be available on a website of the Government of Ontario

-The BRAT allows for the development of site-specific excess soil reuse standards for a reuse site as an alternative to using the excess soil reuse standards by allowing simple modification of the generic standards using site-specific information.
-The BRAT also includes the ability to reflect more site-specific land use characteristics of the reuse site, for example, if no buildings are present on-site, this can be accounted for in the BRAT.
-In general, the use of BRAT would not require oversight or approval by a public body, except in cases covered in sub-section (d), below.
+Note that the ministry also developed a user guide for using BRAT to generate site-specific standards.
+The qualified person shall review and understand all requirements and guidance in this document before using the BRAT.
+The ministry may update the BRAT and its user guide from time to time.
+A copy of the most current version of the BRAT will be available on a website of the Government of Ontario - iii.
+The BRAT allows for the development of site-specific excess soil standards for a reuse site, by allowing for certain model input parameters to be modified from the default values used to develop the generic excess soil standards. - iv.
+The use of site-specific standards is an alternative to the use of the generic excess soil standards.
+In general, the use of BRAT will not require oversight or approval by a public body, unless the site-specific standards developed by the BRAT exceed a maximum threshold based on a multiplier of the applicable generic standard (as stipulated in the BRAT) or in cases covered in sub-section v, below.

-9. The BRAT shall be used to develop site specific excess soil standards in accordance with the following requirements:
+10) The BRAT shall be used to develop site specific excess soil standards in accordance with the following requirements: